harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 #### @nuxtjs/device

+Not supporting Nuxt 3.

-Another thin wrapper, you can use the [ua-parser-js](https://github.com/faisalman/ua-parser-js) package directly.
+Create your own plugin to detect the device instead, you can use the [ua-parser-js](https://github.com/faisalman/ua-parser-js) package directly.

 ```ts [composables/useDevice.ts]
 import UAParser from 'ua-parser-js'